 NSSLHA Member Honors are awarded on the basis of scholastic achievement, service to the academic unit, professional conduct, and service to NSSLHA.
 Beginning in 2004, NSSLHA chapters may nominate one audiology major and one speech-language pathology major from the chapter for Member Honors recognition.

 The recipient of the Member Honors award receives

 - a certificate of honor from the National Office,

-- a complimentary registration to attend the ASHA Convention (contingent upon funding—priority given to students that have not registered for the ASHA Convention)
+- a complimentary registration to attend the ASHA Convention (contingent upon funding—priority given to students who have not registered for the ASHA Convention),

-- It is not necessary to include brochures, articles, videos, or other attachments to support the nomination.
+- The Nominator may use the Application Management System to upload electronic photographs, brochures, articles, videos, links to social networking sites and websites, or other attachments to support the nomination.

 View a list of past recipients.